JHG777000/builder/Manual.md

 ## Syntax

-builder's syntax is designed to simple, straight forward and powerful.
+builder's syntax is designed to be simple, straight forward and powerful.

 ### Ruby